 Full dentures.
 These are pictures of dentures where there are no natural teeth left, and the denture is what we call a "full" denture.
 You can see that as well as just replacing the teeth, there is also gum-colored acrylic that sits over the gums, and holds the teeth in place.
 It also can replace some of the gum where the gum has shrunk.
 This helps to build up a " fallen in "appearance, by pushing out the lips and cheeks into their normal positions.

 Partial dentures.
-These are dentures that replace some missing teeth, where you still have natural teeth.
+These are dentures that replace somemissing teeth, where you still have natural teeth.
 Partial dentures are usually held in place by small clips or clasps.
 These look like little bits of wire that wrap around a natural tooth, gripping it firmly.
 People sometimes ask me if these little wires damage the natural tooth.
 The answer is "NO".
 Not on their own.
 BUT they can trap plaque if they are not cleaned thoroughly, which can cause gum disease and cavities.

 Above are acrylic-based denture photos.

 Below is the cast chrome cobalt framework for a partial denture without any teeth on it yet.
 This is a trial stage, for checking, before the teeth are added.
 A chrome cobalt frame can be made much thinner than an acrylic denture base and it is stronger too.

 The next pictures of dentures show a very sophisticated partial denture, which has small hidden attachments to hold it in place, rather than clasps or wires.
 The attachments are the little yellow tubes visible on the left and right of the denture.

 The little wings next to the yellow attachments fit very precisely and snugly around crowns ("caps") on the natural teeth.
 This arrangement makes the denture as small and neat as it is possible to make it.

 Here are 2 denture photos of the other side;